 DAVID GREENE, HOST:

-NINA GREGORY, BYLINE: The details in the Justice Department's criminal complaint against Scott London read like bad fiction.
-Bags of hundred dollar bills wrapped in $10,000 bundles, a Rolex worth an estimated twelve-thousand dollars, secrets shared at the country club and covert recordings of phone calls.
+NINA GREGORY, BYLINE: The details in the Justice Department's criminal complaint against Scott London read like bad fiction - bags of hundred-dollar bills wrapped in $10,000 bundles; a Rolex worth an estimated $12,000; secrets shared at the country club; and covert recordings of phone calls.

 GREGORY: Andre Birotte is the U.S. attorney for the Central District of California.

-BIROTEE: He was entrusted to obtain and keep information secret, and not to disclose it.
-I mean an auditor acts as a gatekeeper, if you will, and he broke that trust for his benefit.
+BIROTTE: He was entrusted to obtain and keep information secret, and not to disclose it.
+I mean, an auditor acts as a gatekeeper, if you will; and he broke that trust for his benefit.

-GREGORY: London's lawyer said he plans to plead guilty.
-He could face up to five years in prison and a $250,000 fine.
-No charges have been filed yet against London's friend, Bryan Shaw.
+GREGORY: London's lawyer says he plans to plead guilty.
+He could face up to five years in prison, and a $250,000 fine.
+No charges have been filed yet against London's friend Bryan Shaw.

 Nina Gregory, NPR News.
 Transcript provided by NPR, Copyright NPR.